LanceJZ/Asteroids-in-Polycode/README.md

 ===========================

 Asteroids uses the Polycode framework 0.83 Beta in C++.
 OpenAL is required, so if you don't have it installed, copy it from the Release folder.
-Recent Discreate graphics are required for Polycode, so if it can't handle it the game will crash.
-I don't know what the minimum is yet, my laptop with ATI Mobility Radeon HD 5470 it wont run, but on my A10 APU it runs the release just fine at 1% CPU usage.
-It was also tested on a recent laptop with discreate GeForce GTX 760m.
+Recent Discreate graphics are required for Polycode.
+My laptop with ATI Mobility Radeon HD 5470 Runs it just fine.

 Project requires Polycode http://polycode.org a free open source multi platform framework.
 This is a Visual Studio 2015 project, also free.